 Urinalisys Testing: Residents in the employment component will be administered a urinalisys test every other week during an office visit.

-Community Service: Residents will perform Community Service as ordered by facility staff
+Community Service: Residents will perform Community Service as ordered by their sending county and facility staff

-GED: Residents that do not have a high school diploma are required to attend education classes and when the teacher feels they are ready to take the GED test, the resident is scheduled for GED testing, at the discretion of the GED Test Proctor.
-The Intermediate Sanction Facility is currently setting up a GED Testing program onsite strictly for the Residents sanctioned to the Facility.
+GED: Residents that do not have a high school diploma or a GED Certificate, are required to attend adult education classes.
+When the teacher recommends that they are ready to take the GED test, the resident is scheduled for GED testing, at the discretion of the GED Test Proctor.
+The Intermediate Sanction Facility has an onsite GED Testing program through Pearsonvue strictly for the Residents sanctioned to the Facility.